ml-archive/admin-panel-provider/README.md

 - Email: **admin@admin.com**
 - Password: **admin**

+### CORS:
+It's highly recommended that you add the [CORS middleware](https://docs.vapor.codes/2.0/http/cors/) to your server.

 ## 🔧 Configurations

 Admin Panel can be configured by (adding or) modifying the `adminpanel.json` config file.
 Below is a breakdown of the available keys.